The last Cruise Sunday of Whittier Blvd, from the Sixth Street Bridge

 The question still hangs on the minds of people: Can the local working class car culture of the area survive the wave of change which is coming to the eastside?
-And will the demolition of the Sixth Street Bridge place in jeopardy this age old tradition; by not just by displacing and diverting the cruise route, but also blocking access for riverbed drives for years to come.
+And will the demolition of the Sixth Street Bridge place in jeopardy this age old tradition; not just by displacing and diverting the cruise route, but also blocking access for riverbed drives for years to come.

 In light of the plans for the new Art’s District amphitheater planned for the underside of the new Sixth Street Bridge at the entrance to the riverbed at Santa Fe (in addition to the push for revitalization of the Los Angeles River), there is much doubt as to whether our car clubs will have anyplace to return to here once the redevelopment project is completed.

 With all of this nostalgia and uncertainty hanging thick in the air, people have continued to come out in droves for these final days.
 And I suspect in increasing numbers right up until the very end.